 Ms. Ashlyn Demers

-Ms. Ashlyn Demers, Provisional Psychologist
+Ms. Ashlyn Demers, Registered Psychologist

 Beginning counselling can be one of the most intimidating yet personally rewarding things someone can do for themselves.
 While it is normal to feel stuck or unsure at times, I believe everyone has the ability and strength to navigate through life and its challenges.
 I hope to help you see this while working alongside you.